Documentation for Axxon PSIM 2.0. Documentation for other versions of Axxon PSIM is available too.

 3. Radio button.

-To continue the event processing, set the radio button in the required position.
+To continue the event handling, select the required position.
 For more details, see Configuring the radio button.

 4. List.

-To continue the event processing, select the required value from the list.
+To continue the event handling, select the required value from the list.
 There can be several lists.
 For more details, see Configuring the combobox.

 5. Checkboxes.

-To continue the event processing, set one or more checkboxes.
+To continue the event handling, set one or more checkboxes.
 For more details, see Configuring the checkbox.

 6. Comment.

-To continue the event processing, enter a comment and click the Send button.
-The name of the button is set by the user (see Configuring the button).
+To continue the event handling, enter a comment and click the Send button.
+The name of the button is set by the user.
+For more details, see Configuring the button.

 Note

-Depending on the incident manager settings, the comment can be filled in automatically and blocked from editing.
+Depending on the incident manager settings, the comment can be filled in automatically and protected from editing.
 For more details, see Configuring the comment.

 7. Image.